KICL

 KICL (96.3 FM) is an American radio station licensed to Pleasantville, Iowa, United States.
 The station serves the Des Moines area.
 A sale of KICP and sister station KICL to Iowa State University was completed in early November 2011.
 Both stations went silent upon completion of the sale, but returned to the air on November 21, 2011, airing Iowa Public Radio's Classical Network.

 The station has obtained a construction permit from the FCC for a power increase to 6,000 watts.

 On August 5, 2011, Connoisseur announced the sale of both KZHZ (now KICP) and KZHC (now KICL) to Iowa Public Radio, which announced plans to convert the two stations into non-commercial outlets.
 The sale closed on October 31, 2011.
 The stations are planned to broadcast a 24-hour-a-day classical music format.

-On November 1, 2011, KZHC changed their call letters to KICL.
+On November 1, 2011, KZHC changed its call sign to KICL.